Section 8. Approach Clearance Procedures

 - Do not assign fix/waypoint crossing speeds in excess of charted speed restrictions.

-- RNAV approaches (containing RF legs) that commence at 10,000 feet or above require special procedures that will be site specific and specified in a facility directive.
+- approaches (containing RF legs) that commence at 10,000 feet or above require special procedures that will be site specific and specified in a facility directive.

 - An RF leg is defined as a curved segment indicating a constant radius circular path about a defined turn center that begins at a waypoint.
 RF legs may have maximum airspeeds charted for procedural containment that must be followed.